AlfredChester/Lynx/README.md

   |- generator_example.zip
 ```

 ### 2. Comparer

-Using the comparer, you can compare the two programs fast
+Using the comparer, you can compare the two programs